 Any ongoing charge figure with 'indicates an estimate.
 The ongoing charge figure may vary from year to year and excludes portfolio transaction costs.
 The charges are mostly, if not exclusively, the Annual Charge which may be discounted depending on the size of the fund.
-For further details, please see the fund's Key Investor Information Document (KIID).
+For further details, please see the fund's Key Investor Information Document (XIIID).
 The fund's annual report for each financial year will include details on the exact charges made.

-Please note that not all of the share classes listed above might be available in your country.
+Please go to www.mandg.co.uk/literature to view the Costs and charges illustration which contains information on the costs and charges applicable to your chosen fund and share class.
 Please see the Important Information for Investors document and the relevant Key Investor Information Document for more information on the risks associated with this fund and which share classes are available for which product and which investor type.